The History of Kryptonite

 Daisy Superman Krypto-Raygun, Action Comics #8 (January 1939)

-An early prototype of kryptonite appeared in an untitled and unpublished 26-page story by Jerry Siegel.
-Professor Barnett Winton identifies "K-Metal" as a meteorite from Krypton.
-The metal weakens Superman and allows him to feel pain, leading Clark to deduce that Krypton is his home planet.
+An early prototype of kryptonite appeared in an untitled and unpublished 26-page story written by Jerry Siegel.
+Professor Barnett Winton identifies a meteor from Krypton that is approaching Earth.
+The "K-Metal" weakens Superman and allows him to feel pain, leading Clark to deduce that Krypton is his home planet.
 Clark reveals his identity to Lois and they decide to become partners, but she resents him for keeping the secret.
 The story would have ended the love triangle that defined early Superman mythology.
 A note from editor Whitney Ellsworth suggested specific changes to the script, but the Lois reveal was seemingly approved.

-In 1970, four finished pages of the story were published in The Steranko History of Comics, Vol. 1.
+Eleven finished pages of art are known to exist.
+In 1970, four pages were published in The Steranko History of Comics, Vol. 1.
+The surviving artboards by Joe Shuster, Paul Cassidy, and Wayne Boring are held in private collections.
 A carbon copy of the script was discovered in the DC archives by Mark Waid on Thanksgiving Eve of 1988.
 The typed cover page to Jack Liebowitz contains a handwritten date of August 7, 1940.
-Jerry Siegel did not remember the story, but he was known to purchase Superman plots from ghost writers.
-Some of the artboards by Joe Shuster, Paul Cassidy, and Wayne Boring are held in private collections.

 The story has become known as "The K-Metal from Krypton" after a reference by author Gerard Jones in 2004.
 Artist Alex Ross pitched a recreation painted in the style of Shuster, but the idea was rejected by DC.
 The known remnants of the story have been reconstructed by members of the Superman Through the Ages! website.